Indigenous peoples of the Caribbean: Administrative and national units

 The Spanish found that most Cuban peoples for the part living peacefully in tidy towns and villages grouped into numerous principalities called cacicazgos or principalities with an almost feudal social structure.
 They were ruled by leaders or princes, called Caciques.
-Cuba was then divided into Guanahatabey, Ciboney, and Classical Taíno.
+Cuba was divided into Guanahatabey, Ciboney, and the Classical Taíno, some of whom began arriving from Hispaniola around 1450 and many more of whom fled to Cuba from Hispaniola after the arrival of the Spanish.
 Then some of Western Cuba was Guanahatabey. and some Ciboney.
 Taíno-like cultures controlled most of Cuba dividing it into the cacicazgos.
 Granberry and Vescelius (2004) and other contemporary authors only consider the cazicazgo of Baracoa as classical or high Taíno.
 Cuban cacicazgos including Bayaquitiri, Macaca, Bayamo, Camagüey, Jagua, Habana y Haniguanica are treated here as "neo-Taíno".
-Hispaniolan principalities at about 1500 included Maguá (Cacique Guarionex); Xaraguá (Behecchio); Maguana (Caonabo); Higüey also called Iguayagua (Higüayo); Cigüayo (Mayobanex), and unnamed region under Cacique Guanacagarí (Wilson, 1990).
+Hispaniolan principalities at about 1500 included Maguá (Cacique Guarionex); Xaraguá (Behecchio); Maguana (Caonabo); Higüey also called Iguayagua (Higüayo); Cigüayo (Mayobanex), and Marien under Cacique Guanacagarí (Wilson, 1990).
 These principalities are considered to have various affinities to the contemporary Taíno and neo-Taíno cultures from what is now known as Puerto Rico and the Dominican Republic and Haiti, but are generally believed somewhat different.